 If they are using Word, you will need to convert or export and import your pages and word files.

-If you want to use advanced features like macros, Pages is quite limited in this area.
+Regarding advanced features like macros, Pages is quite limited in this area.

 If you can live with these few and very minor inconveniences, then yes.